Zain-Saiyed/Dal-Portfolio/D1_Group01.md

 - **Frontend Functionality:** `useLogout` hook (`useLogout.ts`)
   - This process securely logs out the user by clearing the session and tokens in both frontend storage and the backend system.

+### 9. Add Post
+* **/addpost**: This api fulfills the functionality of adding a new post in the StartThreadForm.js frontend component.

+### 10. Add Reply
+* **/addreply**: This api fulfills the functionality of submitting a reply in DiscussionPost.js frontend component.

+### 11. Delete Post
+* **/deletepost**: This api fulfills the functionality of deleting a post in MainPost.js frontend component.

+### 12. Delete Reply
+* **/deletereply**: This api fulfills the functionality of deleting a reply in  ReplyDisplay.js frontend component.

+### 13. Get All Posts
+* **/getallposts**: This api fulfills the functionality of displaying posts in  DiscussionForumPage.js frontend component.
+The values fetched here are transferred as a state to DiscussionThreadPage.js when a particular post is opened to view all replies posted on it.

 ## List of files authored by Mohammed
 ### Frontend
 * frontend/src/pages/Auth/SignUpForm.tsx